ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Disabling Tracking Tags

-In order to effectively prevent unwanted location tracking, users should be able to disable location Tag Tags.
+In order to effectively prevent Unwanted Tracking, users should be able to disable location Tag Tags.
 This includes a Non-Owner user being tracked by a Tag's Owner, as well as an Owner user who believes that an Attacker is using their own Tag to track them.
 Platforms should provide instructions for disabling Location-tracking Tags once they are located.
 Platforms should also consider allowing Location-tracking Tags to be disabled remotely.

 Beyond simple deactivation, users should also receive guidance on additional steps they may take, depending on their specific situation: